 Students pursuing this concentration choose three electives from the list of courses below.
 In addition, students complete a two-semester clinical placement that focuses on conducting psychological assessment or psychotherapy with children or families.
 The clinical placement requirement can be satisfied by any of the six-credit training sequences listed below (the specific course which is most appropriate depends on the program in which the student is enrolled).
 The director of clinical training can advise students whether a particular training site provides sufficient contact with children and families to fulfill this requirement.

-Students must have a minimum GPA of 3.3 in all of their course work described above to receive the credential.
-In addition, only three credits of course work from another university may be applied toward the credential.
-Additional courses may be approved by the credential coordinator as they are offered.
+Students must have a minimum GPA of 3.3 in all of their course work described above to receive the concentration.
+In addition, only three credits of course work from another university may be applied toward the concentration.
+Additional courses may be approved by the concentration coordinator as they are offered.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500